galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 >     This plot displays the GC content across the whole length of each sequence in a file and compares it to a modelled normal distribution of GC content.
 >
->     In a normal random library we would expect to see a roughly normal distribution of GC content where the central peak corresponds to the overall GC content of the underlying genome.
+>     In a normal random library we would expect to see a roughly normal distribution of GC content, where the central peak corresponds to the overall GC content of the underlying genome.
 Since we don't know the GC content of the genome the modal GC content is calculated from the observed data and used to build a reference distribution.
 >
->     An unusually shaped distribution could indicate a contaminated library or some other kinds of biased subset.
-A normal distribution which is shifted indicates some systematic bias which is independent of base position.
+>     An unusually-shaped distribution could indicate a contaminated library or some other kind of biased subset.
+A normal distribution which is shifted indicates some systematic bias, which is independent of base position.
 If there is a systematic bias which creates a shifted normal distribution then this won't be flagged as an error by the module since it doesn't know what your genome's GC content should be.
 >
 > - **Per base N content**
 >
 >     ![Per base N content](../../images/quality-control/per_base_n_content.png "Per base N content")
 >
->     If a sequencer is unable to make a base call with sufficient confidence then it will normally substitute an N rather than a conventional base] call
+>     If a sequencer is unable to make a base call with sufficient confidence then it will normally substitute an N rather than a conventional base call.
 >
 >     It plots out the percentage of base calls at each position for which an N was called.
 >
->     It's not unusual to see a very low proportion of Ns appearing in a sequence, especially nearer the end of a sequence.
+>     It's not unusual to see a very low proportion of Ns appearing in a sequence, especially near the end of a sequence.
 However, if this proportion rises above a few percent it suggests that the analysis pipeline was unable to interpret the data well enough to make valid base calls.
 >
 > - **Sequence length distribution**
 >